ringcentral/engage-digital-messaging-android/README.md

 Two particular events that might be interesting to you are `dimeloDidBeginNetworkActivity()` and `dimeloDidEndNetworkActivity()`.

-Please refer to **API Reference** documentation for more information.
+Please refer to [Dimelo Mobile SDK Android API Reference](https://rawgit.com/dimelo/Dimelo-Android/master/JavaDoc/index.html) documentation for more information.

 How To Install With Gradle build system (Using Android Studio)
 -----------------------------